LiberTEM/LiberTEM/docs/source/debugging.rst

     ctx = Context()
     ctx.executor.run_each_worker(maybe_setup_tracing, service_name="libertem-worker")

-Support for setting up tracing on workers automatically is already integrated in the pipelined executor, and probably will be more closely integrated with other executors, too.
-Single-process (i.e. threading, inline) executors don't need any additional work for tracing to work.
+Support for setting up tracing on workers automatically is already integrated in the dask and pipelined executors.
+The inline executor doesn't need any additional setup for tracing to work.

 Adding your own intrumentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~